-Chiari II is often present at birth and is related to an open myelomeningocele/spina bifida (the backbone and spinal canal do not close properly before birth).
+Chiari II is often present at birth and is related to an open myelomeningocele/spina bifida.
 This is different to Chiari I, as a larger portion of the brain extends into the spinal canal.

 This presents with feeding/swallowing, changes in breathing, weakness in the arms and quick downward eye movements